Duval County Courthouse: Second

 It took another twenty years before it was replaced with a brick building, constructed in 1886, which lasted until the Great Fire of 1901, which destroyed most of downtown Jacksonville.
 After the fire, the courthouse was one of the first buildings reconstructed, across the street from the old one.
 The exterior brick walls of the old courthouse remained mostly intact and were utilized in the creation of a new armory building.
 That structure became part of the Lanier Building, which was demolished in 2003.

 Third

 Rutledge Holmes designed the 1902 courthouse, which had a stone exterior.
 The architect incorporated up to seven additional floors in the design, but the original building was never expanded.
 Instead, when additional space was required, an annex was added in 1914, nearly doubling the usable courthouse space.

 Fourth

 An architecturally modern courthouse was constructed on East Bay Street and dedicated in 1958, ten years before consolidation and at a time when the entire county's population was just over 450,000.
 During that same time, Jacksonville built the Haydon Burns Library, Friendship Fountain, Jacksonville Memorial Coliseum, the current Courthouse Annex and the CSX Transportation Building, making the city, “thoroughly modern”.
 The 1902 courthouse was demolished; the 1914 annex was preserved and later expanded to include the site of the 1902 courthouse.
-In December of 2018 the Fourth courthouse was demolished.
+In December 2018 the Fourth courthouse was demolished.